Do ATV and Motocross Helmets Expire? How Long Do They Last?

 “Remember: UV damage and the natural aging process of the materials also start to degrade the helmet’s ability to protect you.
 The life of your helmet is decreased if you do not keep your helmet clean.”

-Snell is an independent organization that tests and certifies helmets according to a set of relevant test criteria.
+Snell is an independent organization that tests and certifies helmets according to relevant test criteria.
 As they do not manufacture or sell helmets, they can provide an objective recommendation on when to replace your helmet.

 Here is why they recommend replacing a helmet after five years: